 We have made it easier for marketers to reach their international targets.
 We have appended 6 new fields, cleaned up our existing data, and matched our companies, countries and levels.
 These changes helped us to better round out our international offerings.

-We are proud to say that out of the over 24 million international B2B Email records we have over 8.5 million international records that contain full business card values.
+We are proud to say that out of the over 27 million international B2B Email records we have over 8.5 million international records that contain full business card values (Note: these values have increased and were updated on 7/25/2019).

 If you liked this post, then here are a couple more you may be interested in: